 There were probably many plebeians who did not consider this situation to be problematic at all.
 The poor had other problems to deal with, like debt bondage (nexum) – a debtor who could not pay his debts became the creditor’s slave – and the outrageously high interest rates demanded by the creditors.
 Much of the public land that Rome had taken from neighbouring peoples had been occupied by the rich, some of whom were plebeians themselves.
 It is also likely that quite a few plebeians felt that the patrician families of Rome were simply destined to lead the State.
 It had always been like this, so why change it?
 Tradition was a very coercive argument for conservative Romans.

 But there were definitely plebeians who were more ambitious.
 To acquire their goals, they made use of the only office that they could hold, that of people’s tribune (tribunus plebis).
 A tribune, like a consul, could introduce bills, but he could only do that in the council of the plebs, the concilium plebis.
-Initially, decisions taken by the concilium plebis were not binding for patricians, unless they were ratified by an assembly of the entire Roman people (or by Senate, which was a strictly patrician body at that time – the legal situation is again not entirely clear).
+Initially, decisions taken by the concilium plebis were not binding for patricians, unless they were ratified by an assembly of the entire Roman people (or by Senate, which was a predominantly patrician body at that time – the legal situation is again not entirely clear).
 It was only in 287 BCE with the famous Lex Hortensia that decisions by the concilium plebis – plebiscita – acquired the same legal status as leges (statutes) and became binding for the entire Roman people (populus Romanus).

 A people’s tribune had another, more formidable power: the right of veto, called intercessio in Latin.
 He could block each and every act of another magistrate, including the acts of fellow tribunes, simply by speaking the word ‘veto’ (‘I forbid it’ in Latin).
 This made the tribune a powerful force in the Roman political system.
 However, while the power of veto could be used to block conservative plans, it could just as well be used to block constitutional reforms.
 In the last century of the Republic, conservative politicians often tried to control one or more of the tribunes to obstruct their more progressive political opponents.